 There are many other colonial houses besides those at the Calle Marcela Mariño Agoncillo.
 The Gregorio Agoncillo Mansion, a heritage museum also known as the Agoncillo White House, is the birthplace and home of Gregorio Agoncillo, the husband of Doña Marcela and another revolutionary hero and a diplomat.
 The stately white colonial American house is at the junction of Calle Marcela Mariño Agoncillo and Calle Jose P. Rizal.

 The Casa Villavicencio (Eulalio & Gliceria Marella Villavicencio House) is owned by a wealthy and influential clan.
 This is the ancestral home of Doña Gliceria Marella de Villavicencio, known as the Godmother of the Philippine revolution against the Spanish.
-Adjacent to this houses is the Villavicencio Wedding Gift House, built as a gift to Eulalio and Gliceria’s daughter.
+Adjacent to this house is the Villavicencio Wedding Gift House, built as a gift to Eulalio and Gliceria’s daughter.
 The house is also open for bed and breakfast.
 Nearby is the Goco Ancestral House, another bahay na bato that was built by Juan Cabrera Goco and Lorenza Deomampo in 1876.

 Other Attractions and Where to Eat